ChungmanPARK12/grab-integrated-app/README.md

 - UX patterns inspired by the real Grab app

 This repository is part of my portfolio, showing:
 - Temporary login bypass for Portfolio v1
-- A practical UI/UX foundation for future OAuth, backend integration, and dev-client testing
+- A UI/UX foundation prepared for Facebook OAuth, to be tested in **dev-client mode** in the future once verification is approved.

 ## Full App Flow